stryker-mutator/stryker-js/CONTRIBUTING.md

 4. Include the expected behaviour.
 5. Include actual behaviour.
 6. Add more details if required (i.e. which browser, which test runner, which versions, etc)

-# Beta testing

-Stryker is still in Beta mode.
-So we need your input!
-What do you want to see changed in our api?
-Or do you think there is a better approach?
-Please let us know!

-# Documentation

-Todo... sorry ;)

 # Community
 Do you want to help?
 Great!
 These are a few things you can do: